Perfection is a high bar, and it may surprise you to learn that not everyone is aiming for it.

 Finally, it’s worth remembering that the original experiments that uncovered the Pratfall Effect focused on individuals rather than brands.
 A quick look at certain mop-haired politicians will show you how playing the buffoon has worked wonders for some, and allowed them to reach high office and great influence in public life.

-You can learn more about the Pratfall Effect and similar consumer behaviours in our new IDM Certificate in Behavioural Economics.
+You can learn more about the Pratfall Effect and similar consumer behaviours in our new IDM Award in Behavioural Economics.